English Colony of Barcelona Football Team: Decline and collapse

 However, it is known that many of the players of the Barcelona and Torelló societies continued to practice football through other societies such as the Fomento del Sport Velocipédico (Barcelona Velocipedistas Society), the company that managed the installation of the Bonanova velodrome, which decided to encourage and continue to organize football games and other typically English Sports, but such arrangements also seem to be gone by the end of 1896.
-The Catalan members of the Barcelona Football Society, most of whom being part of Real Club de Regatas, also continued to organize football games, especially against a local team known as the Faculty of Sciences, facing each other at the grounds near Casa Antúnez.
+The Catalan members of the SF de Barcelona, most of whom being part of Real Club de Regatas, also continued to organize football games, especially against a local team known as the Faculty of Sciences, facing each other at the grounds near Casa Antúnez.
 The lines-ups of both teams were all made of Catalans except one of the Parsons brothers, and some of them were veterans of the Barcelona Society, such as Alberto Serra.
 For this reason, no Briton played football in Catalonia (sept for the Parsons) in 1897 and 1898.

 Football in the city then crosses its first crisis, a period of lack of interest in football that lasted three years (1896–99), with only the Faculty of Sciences and the cycling fans of the Velocipédico Club continuing to play sporadically.

 Legacy

 The British Colony of Barcelona only began to play again in 1899, with the emergence of Team Anglès and FC Barcelona.
 The Parsons brothers, John and William, played a vital role in the return of football to the Catalan capital, as they were involved in the foundation of both teams.
 The Morris brothers and Henry W. Brown also played for Team Anglès.
-These two sides merged on 13 December 1899, just two weeks after Barça was founded, which meant a big leap in quality for the club, and as a result, Barcelona become one of the strongest teams in Catalonia at the turn of the century.
+These two sides merged on 13 December 1899, just two weeks after Barça was founded, which meant a big leap in quality for the club, and as a result, Barcelona became one of the strongest teams in Catalonia at the turn of the century.
 Some of the British players that joined Barça were prominent figures in the club's early success, such as the Parsons and the Morris brothers, and also the Witty brothers (Arthur and Ernest).
 Some of these figures even become part of Barça's board of directors with John Parsons becoming the vice-president of the club while his brother William was appointed as the new vice-captain of the team behind Joan Gamper.

-This entity, which like its predecessors was also never officially established, seems to disappear around 1900, and never to be reformed again, but despite its very short life, the football teams of the English Colony of Barcelona left a big mark in the history of Catalan football.
+Team Anglès, which like its predecessors was also never officially established, seems to have disappeared around 1900, and never to be reformed again, but despite its very short life, the football teams of the English Colony of Barcelona left a big mark in the history of Catalan football.